h4rshhh/Face_mask_detection_CNN/README.md

 # Realtime Face Mask Detection using custom CNN and OpenCV
 ![stuuupegg-mask](https://github.com/user-attachments/assets/01e7445b-a8ff-4dce-a6be-370f51e6f339)

-A deep learning system for Real time face-mask detection using Deep Learning and OpenCV
+A deep learning system for Real time face-mask detection
 ## 🎯 About Project

 This project uses a Convolutional Neural Network, to differentiate between images of people with and without masks.
 The CNN manages to get an accuracy of 96.2% on the training set and 94.3% on the test set.